What is the Nebraska Durable Medical Equipment (DMEPOS) Bond?

-The chief intention of the bond is to assist in reducing the incidence of Medicare billing fraud and other types of deceptive schemes.
+The chief intention of a DMEPOS-Medicare Bond is to assist in reducing the incidence of Medicare billing fraud and other types of deceptive schemes.

 The bond is likewise an incontrovertible declaration guaranteeing that the operator/owner of a DMEPOS business will comply with all mandatory taxes imposed by the State of Nebraska in the operation of its business.

 Further, the DMEPOS Bond is proof that the DME operator is fully licensed to commence business operations within the state.

 Why do you need the Nebraska DMEPOS Bond?

 You need the Nebraska DMEPOS Bond because you want to be viewed as a respectable DME dealer/provider who knows how to observe governmental controls and who knows how to look after the welfare of your clients and users of DME.
 The bond is likewise imperative making your dealership of DME an attractive alternative against those DME suppliers who commit fraudulent acts towards users and Medicare.

 For the bond to be acceptable, it is essential that the information provided on the bond application is precise and accurate, the name of the organization is written, and that it is the business name found on the license.

 What is the cost of the Nebraska DMEPOS Bond?